New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability Regimes in Collapsing Stellar Cores: Numerical Methods and Model Setup

 In this study, we consider two progenitors, namely the $27 M_\odot$ star model s27.0 of \citet{woosley_02} with solar metallicity, and an $8.1 M_\odot$ model u8.1.
 Th latter is just above the critical mass for the formation of an iron core and has an initial metallicity of approximately $Z=10^{-4}$ \citep{HWZJ12}.\footnote{A model of $8.0 M_\odot$ and $Z=10^{-4}$ did make an AGB star instead.} The structure of model u8.1 should be typical of such low-mass supernova progenitors, and is dramatically different from stars even a few tenths of a solar mass more massive.
 The density profile more closely resembles an asymptotic giant branch (AGB) star, or an electron-capture supernova progenitor, than a typical massive star structure in that it has a low-density ``envelope'' ($\rho < 1 \ \mathrm{g}\ \mathrm{cm}^{-3}$) directly on top of a dense core ($\rho > 10^6 \ \mathrm{g} \ \mathrm{cm}^{-3}$) of $1.38 M_\odot$, with a transition region of only $0.03 M_\odot$, mostly the carbon layer, in between.
 Outside the $1.26 M_\odot$ iron core are layers of silicon (out to $1.30 M_\odot$), oxygen (to $1.36 M_\odot$), neon, and carbon, with implosive energy generation due to silicon, oxygen, and neon burning as high as $10^{17} \ \mathrm{erg} \ \mathrm{g}^{-1} \ \mathrm{s}^{-1}$.
 Note that the structure of model u8.1 is specific to such low-mass supernova progenitors, and not owing to the initial metallicity of the model; a different initial metallicity would only change the location and extent of the mass range between the AGB channel and the ``normal'' channel of iron core evolution familiar from more massive stars.

 Model s27.0, by contrast, has a more massive and less compact iron core of $1.5 M_\odot$ embedded in a thick silicon shell that reaches out to $1.68 M_\odot$, where the transition to the oxygen-enriched silicon shell is located.
 Compared to model u8.1, the density drops far less rapidly outside the iron core.
+In order to better illustrate the different density structure of the two models, we show density profiles of the progenitors in Figure~\ref{fig:profiles}.

 We use a numerical grid of $n_r \times n_\theta = 400 \times 128$ zones with non-equidistant radial spacing for both progenitors.
 Model s27.0 was simulated using the equation of state (EoS) of \citet{lattimer_91} with a value for the bulk incompressibility modulus of nuclear matter of $K=220 \ \mathrm{MeV}$ (LS220), while the softer variant with $K=180 \ \mathrm{MeV}$ (LS180) was chosen for model u8.1.
-For a discussion of the validity of the latter EoS for small-mass (baryonic mass $\lesssim 1.5 M_\odot$) proto-neutron stars despite its marginal inconsistency with the $1.97 M_\odot$ neutron star found by \citet{demorest_10}, see \citet{mueller_12}.
+For a discussion of the validity of the latter EoS for small-mass (baryonic mass $\lesssim 1.5 M_\odot$) proto-neutron stars despite its marginal inconsistency with the $1.97 M_\odot$ neutron star found by \citet{demorest_10}, see \citet{mueller_12}.\ Specifically, the mass-radius relation for hot and cold neutron stars is very similar for neutron stars well below the mass limit.
+As a consquence, both equations of state yield hardly any difference during the accretion phase \citep{myra_94,thompson_03}.